AS400JPLPC/zig-helix/README.md

   if you need a copy and paste from an external source make a source
   ex: A\_copy.zig in your HELIX session with your program made vnew spacebar F choose A\_copy go to https://zigbyexample.github.io/ copy a source then open A\_copy (mousepad or other) copy again (paste) on your reload session etc...
   It looks complicated, but it actually goes very quickly
 * 2023-12-04.
   update lastfile.zig **if the file does not exist in the project return**
+* 2023-12-26 add folder TerminalHX **terminal vte gtk for Helix**